dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 However, there are still benefits to running a Dogecoin node such as:

-- Privacy and security; Transacting with the Dogecoin blockchain directly via a full node wallet, or using a wallet connected to a full node that you own, allows you to send and receive Dogecoin transactions in a trustless manner and avoids you having to go through third-party nodes.
+- **Privacy and security**.
+You can transact with the Dogecoin blockchain directly via a full node wallet, or using a wallet connected to a full node that you own.
+This allows you to send and receive Dogecoin transactions in a trustless manner and avoids you having to go through third-party nodes.
-- Educational; Learn Dogecoin development using the most secure Dogecoin interface, `dogecoind`.
+- **Education**.
+Learn Dogecoin development using the most secure Dogecoin interface, `dogecoind`.
-- Support the network; Full nodes keep the Dogecoin blockchain decentralized, and protect the ecosystem from bad actors by reducing the need for trust.[^full_node_question]
+- **Support the network**.
+Full nodes keep the Dogecoin blockchain decentralized, and protect the ecosystem from bad actors by reducing the need for trust.[^full_node_question]

 [^full_node_question]: [https://www.reddit.com/r/BitcoinBeginners/comments/3eq3y7/full_node_question/ctk4lnd/](https://www.reddit.com/r/BitcoinBeginners/comments/3eq3y7/full_node_question/ctk4lnd/)

 ## Build a Custom Raspberry Pi

+Here is a custom Raspberry Pi I built that runs my very own Dogecoin node:

 ![Argon One M.2 Raspberry Pi 4 Case](images/full-node-raspberry-pi/argon40-case.jpg)